lydell/tiny-decoders/README.md

 Takes a decoder as input, and returns a new decoder.
 The new decoder returns `defaultValue` if its `unknown` input is undefined or null, and runs the _input_ decoder on the `unknown` otherwise.
 (If you don’t supply `defaultValue`, undefined is used as the default.)

-This is especially useful to mark fields as optional in a [record] or [autoRecord]:
+This is especially useful to mark fields as optional in [fields] or [autoRecord]:

 ```ts
 import { autoRecord, optional, boolean, number, string } from "tiny-decoders";